onap/policy-parent/docs/development/devtools/testing/s3p/apex-s3p.rst

 Set up policy-models-simulator
 ------------------------------

-Policy-models-simulator is deployed to use the DMaaP simulator during policy execution.
+Kafka is deployed and is used during policy execution.
     Simulator configurations used are available in apex-pdp repository: testsuites/apex-pdp-stability/src/main/resources/simulatorConfig/

-The published port 30904 is used in JMeter for the DMaaP simulator.
+The published port 29092 is used in JMeter for the Kafka.

 JMeter Tests
 ------------